Submissions for Volume 68 will be accepted starting February 2020

-Discourse publishes shorter articles, shorter response pieces and non-traditional law review articles.
-Discourse pieces are considered on a rolling basis and, if accepted, have an expedited production schedule.
-Like our print journal, Discourse articles are published on Westlaw, Lexis, and other legal databases, go through a thorough editing process in which one editor works closely with the author, and are carefully cite-checked and reviewed for citation format accuracy.
+Discourse publishes shorter articles, response pieces to articles previously published in the UCLA Law Review and Discourse, book reviews and interdisciplinary and empirical studies.
+Submissions to Discourse are considered on a rolling basis and, if accepted, have an expedited production schedule.
+Like our print journal, Discourse articles are published on Westlaw, Lexis, and in other legal databases.

 - Footnotes must follow the Bluebook citation format.

-- A submission should be lightly footnoted with no more than one citation per footnote if possible.
+- The manuscript should be lightly footnoted.
+Avoid extensive text in footnotes, more than one citation per footnote and multiple parallel citations.

 - Citations to sources available online should include clickable URLs.